2013 NCAA Division I men's basketball tournament: Final Four – Georgia Dome, Atlanta, Georgia

 During the Final Four round, the champion of the top overall top seed's region was to play against the champion of the fourth-ranked top seed's region, and the champion of the second overall top seed's region was to play against the champion of the third-ranked top seed's region.
 Louisville (placed in the Midwest Regional) was selected as the top overall seed, and Gonzaga (in the West Regional) was named as the final top seed.
 Thus, the Midwest champion played the West Champion in one semifinal game, and the South Champion faced the East Champion in the other semifinal game.

 Wichita State surprised the college basketball world by reaching the Final Four from the West region.
 They lost to Louisville in the first semifinal game, 72–68.
 Michigan defeated Syracuse 61–56 in the second semifinal.

-On February 20, 2018, NCAA took away from Louisville the 2013 winning title and allowed them to pay the fines.
+On February 20, 2018, the NCAA announced that the wins and records for Louisville's 2011–12, 2012–13, 2013–14, and 2014–15 seasons were officially vacated due to the sex scandal at Louisville, and a failed appeal by Louisville.
+Unlike forfeiture, a vacated game does not result in the other school being credited with a win, only with Louisville removing the wins from its own record.